wistia/wistia-open-docs/_posts/playlist-api.md

-embedNext()                     | Embed the next video in the playlist. height()                        | Returns the height of the entire embed. height(h)                       | Sets the height of the entire embed. pause()                         | Pause the current video. play()                          | Plays the current video. play(sectionIndex)              | Plays the first video in the specified section.
+embedNext()                     | Embed the next video in the playlist. height()                        | Returns the height of the entire embed. height(h)                       | Sets the height of the entire embed. onFirstVideo()                  | Returns true if the current video is the first one in the playlist. onLastVideo()                   | Returns true if the current video is the last one in the playlist. pause()                         | Pause the current video. play()                          | Plays the current video. play(sectionIndex)              | Plays the first video in the specified section.